-John Paul has more than 30 years of experience in intellectual property licensing, litigation, and prosecution.
-He currently focuses on strategic planning, complex transactions, due diligence investigations, and licensing and enforcement of IP portfolios to generate revenue.
+John Paul has more than 30 years of experience in intellectual property licensing, litigation, and prosecution, with a focus on areas including strategic planning, IP portfolio evaluation and development, complex transactions, due diligence investigations, and licensing and enforcement of IP portfolios to generate revenue.
 He leads the firm's IP management and transaction section, and is designated as a Certified Licensing Professional (CLP).

 Mr. Paul analyzes patent portfolios for a wide range of companies and industries, including multimedia electronics, aerospace, medical devices, and consumer products.
 He develops strategies and creates systems to help companies understand and effectively communicate the legal and commercial significance of IP portfolios, develop more robust portfolios aligned with their business objectives, and generate revenue by monetizing those portfolios.
 Licensing and enforcement programs that he has set up and directed have generated significant royalty revenue for leading technology companies.
 He has also set up and conducted multiple-round private auctions to sell patent portfolios; led negotiations related to IP issues in business divestitures and other complex transactions; conducted IP due diligence and negotiations for strategic acquisitions of patent portfolios; and negotiated and drafted a wide range of agreements relating to the development and use of intellectual property.